 - North Sumter County Utility Dependent District (NSCUDD) NSCUDD is a dependent district of Sumter County.
 This dependent district provides water, wastewater, and non-potable irrigation water to Village properties between C.R.
 466 to S.R 44 in Sumter County.
 NSCUDD also provides solid waste sanitation services for Sumter County, Marion County, and portions of The Villages that are in the City of Fruitland Park and City of Wildwood. - Wildwood Utility Dependent District (WUDD) WUDD is a dependent district of the City of Wildwood.
-This dependent district provides water, wastewater and non-potable irrigation water service to certain Village properties located south of State Road 44, specifically Village Community Development Districts 12, 13, and 14.
+This dependent district provides water and wastewater service to Village properties located south of State Road 44.